SpudGunMan/meshing-around/README.md

 To Alert on Mesh with the EAS API you can set the channels and enable, checks every 20min.

 #### FEMA iPAWS/EAS and NINA
-This uses USA: SAME, FIPS, ZIP code to locate the alerts in the feed.
+This uses USA: SAME, FIPS, to locate the alerts in the feed.
 By default ignoring Test messages.

 ```ini
 eAlertBroadcastEnabled = False # Goverment IPAWS/CAP Alert Broadcast